cdk8s-team/cdk8s/docs/get-started/python.md

 - The `__init__` method of the `AwesomeApp` class creates a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) by instantiating the `k8s.KubeService` class with the following parameters: `self` as the scope of the Service resource within the `AwesomeApp` class, a string identifier "my-service", and a `k8s.ServiceSpec` object that defines the Service specification with a selector dictionary having the key "app" and the value set to the `app_label` parameter, a list of ports containing a single `k8s.ServicePort` object with `port` set to 80 and `target_port` set to 8080, and a `type` parameter with the value "LoadBalancer".
 The `app_label` parameter is passed to the `AwesomeApp` class.

 ## Generating Kubernetes manifests
-After you have defined the Kubernetes resources for your project, you are ready to generate the Kubernetes manifest that will define your Service resource.
+After you have defined the Kubernetes resources for your project, you are ready to generate the Kubernetes manifest that will define your Deployment resource.

 ### Run the synth command
 1. Open a terminal and navigate to your project directory.